 Effect of a Party’s Failure to Pay its Share of Marital Debt

 Under New York law, parties should bear the burden of paying marital debt equally, and unless there are facts that indicate otherwise, such liability should be equitably distributed.
 Further, it is typically the responsibility of both parties to maintain a marital home and keep it in good repair while a divorce is pending.
 Thus, when one party pays the other’s share of marital debt, the paying party is entitled to reimbursement.

 In the subject case, the wife was entitled to receive reimbursement for her payment of the fees associated with the marital home during the pendency of the divorce, noting that the trial court considered the wife’s receipt of child support payments during that time when it issued the order.
 Further, the court stated that the amount of money the husband paid in child support during that time was less than the cost of maintaining the home, and the defendant’s refusal to participate in the sale of the home prevented the wife from reducing housing expenses.

 Speak with an Experienced New York Divorce Attorney

 If you or your spouse are contemplating divorce it is wise to speak with an experienced New York family law attorney as soon as possible to discuss your rights.
 Ksenia Rudyuk is an assertive attorney who will aggressively advocate on your behalf to help you strive for a favorable result.
-Contact Ms. Rudyuk at 212-706-2001 or via the online form to set up free conference regarding your legal needs.
+Contact Ms. Rudyuk at 212-706-2001 or via the online form to set up a conference regarding your legal needs.